-In the last two decades we are witnessing a smart connectivity devices ascension, most prominent among them being smart phones.
+In the last two decades, we are witnessing smart connectivity devices ascension, the most prominent among them being smartphones.
 While technological development and digitalization connected the world, it presents many challenges.
 One of them is also remote monitoring and locating of people.

-To put it mildly, monitoring people with GPS trackers is a hot issue with no clear cut answers, no matter if speaking of elderly, children or even prisoners tracking.
+To put it mildly, monitoring people with GPS trackers is a hot issue with no clear-cut answers, no matter whether it speaking of elderly, children, or even prisoners tracking.
 With estimates that self-monitoring technologies for health alone will reach gross revenues of 71,9 billion dollars in 2022, we want to point out three main problems!
-These are the most common issues that we should be aware of, especially in case of children GPS tracking:
+These are the most common issues that we should be aware of, especially in the case of children's GPS tracking:

-A first thing to consider as technologies can be simply bad.
+The first thing to consider as technology can be simply bad.
 It can allow unauthorized access to the data gathered by devices (location and health).
-One of the things to consider is what type of security protocols are used and if they are aligned to governmental standards.
-That would minimize risk of data leaks or actual abuse by manufacturers.
+One of the things to consider is what type of security protocols are used and if they are aligned with governmental standards.
+That would minimize the risk of data leaks or actual abuse by manufacturers.